MIDS-scaling-up/v2/week01/hw/Readme.md

 # this should complete successfully.
 Once you are convinced that you are inside the Docker container (e.g. try to list the contents of your home directory), just exit from it:
 exit
 ```
+More on the use of this beta container is [here](https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson)

-Note for future reference that the Docker images for jetpacks 4.2 that we used in earlier sessions of W251 are still available in the docker hub as ```w251/cuda:tx2-4.2_b158``` and ```w251/cuda:dev-tx2-4.2_b158```.
-In the docker hub you will find other versions of these containers as well.
+Note that our own Docker images for the Jetsons are still available in the [docker hub](https://cloud.docker.com/u/w251/), e.g.  ```w251/cuda:tx2-4.2.1_b97``` and ```w251/cuda:dev-tx2-4.2.1_b97```.
+As the officially supported containers mature, we expect to sunset these; but for now, it looks like we'll be needing them.

 We'll cover Docker during the in-class lab in more detail.